 The Privacy Act 1988 (Privacy Act) is an Australian law which regulates the handling of personal information about individuals.
-This includes the collection, use, storage and disclosure of personal information.
-The Privacy Act includes:.
+This includes the collection, use, storage and disclosure of personal information, and access to and correction of that information.
+The Privacy Act includes:

-- 11 Information Privacy Principles that apply to the handling of personal information by most Australian, ACT and Norfolk Island public sector agencies
+- 13 Australian Privacy Principles that apply to the handling of personal information by most Australian and Norfolk Island Government agencies and some private sector organisations

 The Privacy Act also:

 - regulates the collection, storage, use, disclosure, security and disposal of individuals' tax file numbers